 The exact answer is always difficult to judge, however, here are a few ideas on how to decide.

-However, if you are doing a lot of long-distance train travel in Switzerland, and perhaps also love to visit a lot of museums, then the Swiss Travel Pass makes a lot of sense.
-It does give you 50% discounts on most mountain trips too, but not the Jungfraujoch (only 25%).
+However, if you travel extensively by long-distance train in Switzerland and perhaps also love to visit museums, the Swiss Travel Pass makes sense.
+It also gives you 50% discounts on most mountain trips, but not the Jungfraujoch (only 25%).

 Does Buying Both Passes Make Sense?